TrueSparrowSystems/UniCache/README.md

 ```

 #### Redis Config Strategy
-Following is the redis engine config strategy to be used in initializing PLG Works Cache.
+Following is the redis engine config strategy to be used in initializing UniCache.
 ```js
 const configStrategy = {
   cache: {